San Francisco Japanese School

 The SFJS rents classrooms in four schools serving a total of over 1,600 students as of 2016.
 The student body was 1,116 in 2006.

 Two of the schools are in San Francisco and two are in the South Bay.
-For elementary students it operates out of the A. P. Giannini Middle School in San Francisco and The Harker School Blackford Campus in San Jose.
-For junior high school and high school students it operates out of Lowell High School in San Francisco and the J. F. Kennedy Middle School in Cupertino.
+For elementary students it operates out of the A. P. Giannini Middle School in San Francisco and Miller Middle School in San Jose.
+For junior high school and high school students it operates out of Lowell High School in San Francisco and the John F. Kennedy Middle School in Cupertino.